dqnguyen59/car-lease-demo/README.md

 The default username is 'root' and the default password is 'super'.
 This file 'application.properties' also contains this username and password.

-If you don't have Linux then build docker image manually (you must install docker first on your machine before continue):
+If you don't have Linux, then you can build docker image manually (you must install docker first on your machine before continue):

 	$ docker pull mysql:8.0
 	$ docker run --name mysql8 -p 3306:3306 -e MYSQL_ROOT_PASSWORD=super mysql:8.0